yushuinanrong/PPRL-VGAN/README.md

 4) [MUG facial expression database](https://mug.ee.auth.gr/fed/)

 # Usage
 First download both datasets from the offical sources.
-Then, read and save the data into ".mat" or ".hdf5" files.
+Then, reduce the video resolution to 64x64x3, and save the data into ".mat" or ".hdf5" files.
 In our experiments, we used 85% data for training and 15% data for testing.
 You can decide your own training/testing ratio.